 Video and Interactive Computer Games

 - Preview the games.
 Even with the ratings, it's still important to preview the games — or even play them — before letting kids play.
-The game's rating may not match what you feel is appropriate for your child.
+The game's rating may not match what you feel is OK for your child.

-- Become computer literate.
-Learn how to block objectionable material.
+- Learn how to block objectionable material.

 - Bookmark your child's favorite sites.
 Your child will have easy access and be less likely to make a typo that could lead to inappropriate content.